Logstash monitoring with Netdata

 It produces following charts:

-• JVM Threads in count
+- JVM Threads in

-• JVM Heap Memory Percentage in percent
+count - JVM Heap Memory Percentage in

-• JVM Heap Memory in KiB
+percent - JVM Heap Memory in

-• JVM Pool Survivor Memory in KiB
+KiB - JVM Pool Survivor Memory in

-• JVM Pool Old Memory in KiB
+KiB - JVM Pool Old Memory in

-• JVM Pool Eden Memory in KiB
+KiB - JVM Pool Eden Memory in

-• Garbage Collection Count in counts/s
+KiB - Garbage Collection Count in

-• Uptime in time
+ms - Uptime in

 Configuration#

-Edit the go.d/logstash.conf configuration file using edit-config from the Netdata config directory, which is typically at /etc/netdata.
+Edit the go.d/logstash.conf configuration file using edit-config from the

 Here is a simple example for local and remote server: